Urinary incontinence products - self-careAdult diapers; Disposable urinary collection devices

 You can always try another product if the one you are using is uncomfortable or does not keep you dry enough.

-Your doctor might ask you to drink less fluid throughout the day to cut down on leakage.
-Your doctor may also recommend using the bathroom at regular, set times to help avoid accidents.
-Keeping a journal about when you have leakage problems can help your doctor treat you.
+Your provider might ask you to drink less fluid throughout the day to cut down on leakage.
+Your provider may also recommend using the bathroom at regular, set times to help avoid accidents.
+Keeping a journal about when you have leakage problems can help your provider treat you.

 Products for Men and Women